 The person entering must be a USCA Member or hold a valid current membership from an organization recognized by USCA to enter a USCA Club level trial /event.
 There may be an additional entry fee payable to USCA for non USCA members entering a USCA Trial.
-To enter the USCA GSD National Championship the dog must be USCA registered and must be handled by a USCA Member in good standing as well as meeting the additional entry requirements of regional championship participation or member of a world team as well as an overall score of 270 points or greater..
+To enter the USCA GSD National Championship the dog must be USCA registered and must be handled by a USCA Member in good standing as well as meeting the additional entry requirements of regional championship participation or member of a world team as well as an overall score of at least 270 pts or a total score of 250 pts with a protection score of 85 pts pronounced (a).
 To enter the USCA Working Dog Championship all entries must be USCA members and German Shepherd Dogs must be USCA registered.
 To enter a USCA Regional Championship all entries must be USCA Members.